Common-Longitudinal-ICU-data-Format/CLIF-sipa-model-training/README.md

 3.  `02_feature_set_processing.R`.
 This script creates the feature set needed to train/test the model.

 4.  `03_table1.R`.
 This script outputs data needed to create a Table 1.
+It also outputs a STROBE diagram.

 5.  `04_model_training.R` This script trains the models and outputs the results.